csev/sakai-scripts/ORACLE.md

 Into the folder

     oracle/henplus-0.9.7

+Download the ojdbc6.jar and put it in the folders:

+    oracle/
+    oracle/henplus-0.9.7/lib/

+Also place this jar in the folder `apache-tomcat.../common/lib`

 Install VirtualBox and then grab the Oracle Developer Day appliance to get a fully-configured Linux and Oracle bundle.